gioblu/PJON/devices/sensors/LEDAR/README.md

 |  `T` Transmission interval      | `uint16_t`    | Sets transmission interval    |
 |  `X` Configuration reset        | none          | Sets configuration to default |

-- `D` Threshold can be set in passive mode or `M0` to activate a reading sending only if a certain value is reached
 - `M` Detection mode can be set to `0` (passive mode), where only presence detection is transmitted if threshold is reached or `1` (active mode) where the sensor cyclically transmits data depending on transmission interval configuration or `T`
+- `D` Threshold can be set when in passive mode or `M0` to activate a sending only if a certain value is reached
 - `L` Reading iteration count affects reading resolution and duration, setting a higher amount of readings will higher reading duration as well as resolution.
 Consider that for now LEDAR supports an output of up to 65535, transmitting data in a 2 bytes fixed format.
 Dynamic data length related to data magnitude will be added in the next software versions
 - `Q` For security reasons it is possible to block incoming configuration, although further configuration is possible flashing the [LEDAR](software/LEDAR/LEDAR.ino) sketch on the ATtiny85 using an ISP programmer.